Vienna State Opera: Der Neue Merker

 Every performance at the Vienna State Opera is reviewed by an independent company in the opera publication Der Neue Merker (The New Judge) which is printed in about 2000 copies.
 This is unusual in that most opera magazines prefer to concentrate on new productions and premieres.
 There is an online version parallel to the publication, which receives (as of March 2007) an average of 10,000 visitors a week, and therefore is one of the most successful German-language opera portals.

 Opera ball

 For many decades, the opera house has been the venue of the Vienna Opera Ball.
-It is an internationally renowned event, which takes place annually on the last Thursday in Fasching.
+It is an event, which takes place annually on the last Thursday in Fasching.
 Those in attendance often include visitors from around the world, especially prominent names in business and politics.
 The opera ball receives media coverage from a range of outlets.

 The opera ball in 1968 was the occasion for a protest, at which the organisation was criticised for being "elite" (due to the high prices), "conceited" (due to the opulent display of wealth for the newspapers and cameras) and "reactionary" (for upholding an allegedly outdated culture).
 There was violence between the demonstrators and the police.